 - For rigging expertise, see the work described in Dynamical Bias in the Coin Toss by Persi Diaconis, Susan Holmes, and Richard Montgomery; SIAM Review Vol. 49, No. 2 (Jun., 2007), pp. 211-235.
 They made a machine that can consistently yield the same flip result.

 - It’s often claimed that we could also determine that a coin is fair by measuring it.
-If so, what I’m claiming is that you will not find, by whatever empirical means, a coin to be fair that could then land 100 Heads in a row, much less infinitely many Heads in a row (despite the standard tendency to declare this theoretically possible).
+If so, what I’m claiming is that you will not find, by whatever empirical means, a coin to be fair that could then land 100 Heads in a row, much less infinitely many Heads in a row (despite the standard tendency to declare this theoretically possible; it certainly isn’t physically possible).

 - Slightly remarkable is the fact that I just now picked up a quarter to see how many Heads I might get.
 First try, I got five in a row.
 The sixth toss was Tails.
 Six in a row, by the way, is about the longest sequence you should expect to get of Heads and Tails in 100 flips.